khodges42/warhammer-mission-generator/README.md

 # Warhammer Mission Generator

 Welcome to the Warhammer Mission Generator!
 This project provides a tool for generating randomized Warhammer 40k missions, including primary missions, deployment types, and mission rules.
-Perfect for adding some variety and excitement to your games.
+We've included some GPT generated missions, but feel free to input your own cards.
+I won't be including official Games Workshop rules in this repo, but if you edit the missions json file (or create another) with rules that you prefer to play with, you can use those too.

 ## Features